szabgab/try-git/README.md

-Try go on GitHub and travis
+Try go on GitHub and Travis-CI